kulvait/GPUGET/README.md

 # Donations

-If you find this software useful, you can support its development by means of small donation.
+If you find this software useful, you can support its development through a donation.

 [![Thank you](https://img.shields.io/badge/donate-$15-blue.svg)](https://kulvait.github.io/donate/?amount=15&currency=USD)